-Have you ever thought where the money you invest goes and what it supports?
+Have you ever thought about where the money you invest goes and what it supports?

 Have you considered making an investment not just for gaining profit but want to see it as an opportunity to make a positive impact through socially responsible investing practices?